nebuwan/customer-dwh-main/README.md

 This implementation extends the original project by:

-- Adding stored procedure enhancements
-- Implementing additional logging and audit tables
+- Implementing error logging and data qaulity log tables
 - Running the solution in a **SQL Server Linux** Docker container environment

 ---